kelvinweijun/Leukemia-Image-Classifier/README.md

 ##  Dataset

 The models in this study will be using the archived dataset of Acute Lymphoblastic Leukemia (ALL) blood cancer, which provides a large collection of 3,242 peripheral blood smear (PBS) images, organized into two subfolders where one contains the original images captured, and the other one pre-segmented.
 Within each of these two subfolders contains folders which hold images based on developmental subtypes: Benign, Early Pre-B, Pre-B, and Pro-B ALL.
-The dataset was prepared in the bone marrow laboratory of Taleqani Hospital in Tehran, Iran.
+The dataset was prepared in the bone marrow laboratory of Taleqani Hospital in Tehran, Iran [6].

 <img src="images/pre_images.png" alt="Sample Prediction" width="500"/>
 <img src="images/pro_images.png" alt="Sample Prediction" width="500"/>